5 Best Roof Types for Your Home in 2020

-Like any other type of roof systems, asphalt shingles are not perfect.
+Like any other type of roof system, asphalt shingles are not perfect.
 Here are some of their downfalls:

-● Asphalt shingles need to be replaced more often than other shingle types.
-So while they will save you more money upfront, they will cost more over the long run.
+- Asphalt shingles need to be replaced more often than other shingle types.
+So while they will save you more money upfront, they will cost more in the long run.

 2. Wooden Shingles

 When it comes to roofing, wood can give your home a natural look.
 It can be made from a wide variety of different woods including redwood, cedar, pine, and cypress.
 Wooden roofing materials can be purchased in shingles or shakes: